Bachstelze/Data-intensive-systems/README.md

 ---
 # Data-intensive-systems
 Group project to develop in a machine learning setting.
 The developed [gradio](https://www.gradio.app) app for movement assessment is automatically deployed to the [synchronized huggingface space](https://huggingface.co/spaces/Bachstelze/github_sync).

+This is new repository for the deep learning part.
+The previous repo is still online: https://github.com/othmanreem/Data-intensive-systems

 ## Members

 1. Reem